ivogeorg/tracing-arm-assembly/README.md

 2. Instructions are stored in memory in consecutive _words_ _(this means that instructions are stored in consecutive word-aligned 4-byte memory slots, and their addresses differ by 4)_ and are executed in order, except after a branch.
 The Program Counter register `pc` holds the address of the currently decoded instruction.
 Use the [program line numbers, converted to hexadecimal](docs/Assembly-tracing-address-sheet.pdf), as instruction addresses.
 3. Upon branching, the Link Register `lr` is assigned the address of the instruction to be executed when returning from the branch.
 This is called the _return address_.
 The instruction branch with exchange `bx` swaps the contents of `lr` and `pc`, returning execution to this instruction.
 4. The stack grows _down_ from higher to lower addresses.
 The _top_ of the stack is its lowest address.
 This address is stored in the Stack Pointer register `sp`.
 At the start of the program, `sp` holds an invalid address _above_ the top.
-5. Conditional statements and loops are implemented with the use of _status bits_ N, Z, C, and V. They are pary of the Application Status Register and are set and cleared automatically by the processor.
+5. Conditional statements and loops are implemented with the use of _status bits_ N, Z, C, and V (aka _condition code flags_).
+They are the 4 high bits of the Application Program Status Register (APSR) (aka CPSR).
+They are set and cleared _automatically_ by the processor.
 6. Comparison instructions _always_ update the status bits.
 Other instructions do not, unless they have an `S` appended to the opcode.